Safeguarding Policy

 • The following 6 general principles underpin all adult safeguarding work:

-• Proportion – The least intrusive response appropriate to the risk presented
+• Proportion – The least intrusive response appropriate to the risk presented. • Protection – Support and representation for those in greatest need

 Appendix 4